ElementsProject/cln-application/.github/docs/Contributing.md

 Development
 -----------
-* Clone the project: git clone https://github.com/ElementsProject/umbrel-core-lightning.git
+* Clone the project: git clone https://github.com/ElementsProject/cln-application.git
-* Change directory: cd umbrel-core-lightning
+* Change directory: cd cln-application
 * Install dependencies: Assuming that nodejs (v14 & above) and npm are already installed, run `npm install`.
 * Setup environment variables: Assuming that bitcoind and core-lightning are already running, adjust environment variables listed in `./env.sh` file and execute the script with `'. env.sh'` to setup required environment variables to connect to the node.
 * Setup Commando auth: Update `LIGHTNING_PUBKEY` and `LIGHTNING_RUNE` variables in `.commando-env` for successful backend authentication and connection via commando.